Changing a Condition of the Lease

 - the lessor supports or has supported the tenant;

 - the dwelling is located in a building that was inherited and the amount of the rent is attributable to bad management by the deceased;

 - the lessor is a department or agency of the Québec government.

-3. Models for the Notice of rent increase and modification of another condition of the lease and the Tenant’s reply to a notice of rent increase and modification of another condition of the lease forms are available on the website of the Régie du logement, at its offices, as well as in the mandatory lease form.
+3. Models for the Notice of rent increase and modification of another condition of the lease and the Lessee’s reply to a notice of rent increase and modification of another condition of the lease forms are available on the website of the Régie du logement, at its offices, as well as in the mandatory lease form.